Sonkhoo/WIL/JS/Basics.md

 console.log(myArr[1]); //aray indexing

 // Array methods

 myArr.push(6)
 myArr.push(7)
 myArr.pop()
+console.log(myArr.includes(9)); // returns boolean
+console.log(myArr.indexOf(3)); // returns index of element
+const newArr = myArr.join('-') // adds the all the elements of an array into a string joined by the parameter provided

+myar1=Array.from("Hitesh") //breaks the string into array console.log(Array.isArray([{}])) //checks if the parameter passed is an array console.log(Array.from({name: "hitesh"})) // returns an empty array as it cannot iterate through objects

+let score1 = 100
+let score2 = 200
+let score3 = 300

+console.log(Array.of(score1, score2, score3)); //returns an array of the parameters provided

+// Shift and Unshift

 const myArr = [0, 1, 2, 3, 'Hello', false]
 myArr.unshift(9) //adds the parameter passed to the first index of the array also returns the length of the array after inserting